 - Marriage to a US citizen will not automatically guarantee you a chance to stay in the USA.
 Assume you can convince the INS that this proposed marriage is “for love” and not convenience.
 A very common action when H1B’s get married to US citizens is for the INS to demand the foreigner spouse return to their home country and then the US citizen partner must file an IR (Immediate Relative) petition to get them a visa to return to the US … after several years, typically.

 - This is the most important issue, in my view.
-You can not marry anyone, at this time.
-You are married.
+You, in your current legal status, can not marry anyone, at this time.
+You are already married.
 I don’t know how to say this nay more kindly, but bigamy is illegal in the Philippines and it’s illegal in the USA.
 But you do realize this by your next question, diba?

 I just wanna ask you Phil if my marriage back in the Philippines has to go through the whole annulment process before i could re-marry here in the U.S.?